doombubbles/bg3-mods/README.md

 - Gain 'Furious Caster' at level 5, making Rage no longer block spell casting
 - Bolstering Magic abilities can be used each Short Rest

+### Rogue

+- (EXPERIMENTAL) Now gains Extra Attack at Level 5
+  - Because seriously, I haven't seen a single build that ever recommends more than 4 levels of Rogue

 ## Standardization Changes